Clyde Snow: Biography

 In 1991, Snow traveled to San Vicente, Bolivia, to search for the remains of the American outlaws Butch Cassidy (Robert Leroy Parker) and the Sundance Kid (Harry Alonzo Longabaugh).
 However, the exact location of the grave was only known with an accuracy of several yards, and the grave excavated was found to contain the remains of a German miner named Gustav Zimmer.
 No remains were found whose DNA matched that of Parker and Longabaugh's families.
 The search was the subject of the British documentary Wanted - Butch Cassidy and the Sundance Kid, first shown April 22, 1993 in Channel 4's True Stories series.

 In 1997, Snow worked on mass graves found in the territory of the former Yugoslavia.
 Snow also participated in a re-enactment of an excavation of Butch Masters in Illinois that aired on The Discovery Channel episode Science Detectives on Discover Magazine.

 In 2004, Snow appeared on the Unsolved History documentary television series episode Hunting Nazis on The Discovery Channel.

 As of 2005, Snow lived with his wife near Oklahoma City.
 He continued teaching at the University of Oklahoma, and he also did occasional lectures for Forensic Science organizations and law enforcement personnel.

 Snow died May 16, 2014, aged 86, in Norman, Oklahoma.
+In accordance with his wishes, his ashes were scattered in Sector 134 of Avellaneda Cemetery in Buenos Aires, in Guatemala, and in Iraqi Kurdistan.